Joseph Cedar: Film career

 Our Boys (הנערים, فتیان) is an American-Israeli television miniseries created by Hagai Levi, Joseph Cedar, and Tawfik Abu-Wael.
 The series focuses on the story of the kidnapping and murder of Mohammed Abu Khdeir.

 The ten-episode series premiered on August 12, 2019, on HBO.
 It is a co-production between HBO and Keshet Studios.

+In 2025 it was announced that Cedar will direct "Useful Idiots" starring Meryl Streep and Sigourney Weaver.

 Cedar is an Orthodox Jew.
 His films are known to touch delicate issues of Israeli society.
 Israeli critic Yair Rave wrote, "One of the reasons I like Cedar's films so much is... his ability to merge the Israeli spirit... with the universal cinematic codes."

 Awards and recognition

 He has won a Silver Bear and an Ophir Award for Best Director, and an Ophir Award for writing a Best Screenplay.
 He also won the best screenplay award at the 2011 Cannes Film Festival for his film Footnote (2011).